 Reduced time to benefit

 Different from the traditional model, in SaaS the software (application) is already installed and configured.
-The user has the advantage of provisioning the server for an instance in cloud and in a couple hours they can have the application ready for use.
+The user has the advantage of provisioning the server for an instance in the cloud and in a couple of hours they can have the application ready for use.
 This reduces the time spent in installation and configuration, and can reduce the issues that can get in the way of the software deployment.

-SaaS has a differential regarding costs since it usually resides in a shared or multitenant environment where the hardware and software license costs are low compared with the traditional model.
+SaaS has a cost differential regarding costs since it usually resides in a shared or multitenant environment where the hardware and software license costs are low compared with the traditional model.
 Maintenance costs are reduced as well, since the SaaS provider owns the environment and it is split among all customers that use that solution.

 Scalability and integration

-Usually, SaaS solutions reside in cloud environments that are scalable and have integration with other SaaS offerings.
-Comparing with the traditional model, users do not have to buy another server or software.
+Usually, SaaS solutions reside in cloud environments that are scalable and are capable of being integrated with other SaaS offerings.
+Comparing with the with the traditional model, users do not have to buy another server or software.
 They only need to enable a new SaaS offering and, in terms of server capacity planning, the SaaS provider will own that.

 New releases (upgrades)

-SaaS providers upgrade the solution and it becomes available for their customers.
+When SaaS providers upgrade the software solution, it becomes readily available for their customers.
 Costs and effort associated with upgrades and new releases are lower than the traditional model that usually forces the user to buy an upgrade package and install it, or pay for specialized services to get the environment upgraded.

-SaaS offerings are easy to use since they already come with best practices and samples inside it.
-Users can do proof of concepts and test the software functionality or a new release feature in advance.
-Also, they can have more than one instance with different versions and do a smooth migration.
-Even for large environments, users can use SaaS offerings to test the software before buy it.
+SaaS offerings are easy to use since they already come with best practices and samples included.
+Users can check the proof of concepts and test the software functionality or a new release feature in advance.
+Also, users can have more than one instance with different versions and so enable a smooth migration.
+Even for large environments, users can use SaaS offerings to test the software before buying it.